-Items requiring significant estimate Assumption and estimation uncertainty Useful lives of property, plant and equipment The Company reviews the estimated useful lives of property, plant and equipment at the end of each reporting period.
-During the current year, there has been no change in life considered for the assets.
-Revenue recognition The Company provides customer incentives, such as rebates, based on quantity purchased, timing of collections etc. Various estimates are made to recognise the impact of rebates and other incentives on revenue.
+Items requiring significant estimate Assumption and estimation uncertainty Revenue recognition The Company provides customer incentives, such as rebates, based on quantity purchased, timing of collections etc. Various estimates are made to recognise the impact of rebates and other incentives on revenue.
 These estimates are made based on historical and forecasted data, contractual terms and current conditions.
 Provision for doubtful receivables The Company makes provision for doubtful receivables based on a day's outstanding from the date the invoices are due for payment which takes into account historical credit loss experience and adjusted for current estimates.
 Estimation of net realisable value of inventories Inventories are stated at the lower of cost and net realisable value.
 In estimating the net realisable value of inventories the Company makes an estimate of future selling prices and costs necessary to make the sale.
-Provision for employee benefits The Company uses actuarial assumptions to determine the obligations for employee benefits at each reporting period.
-These assumptions include the discount rate, expected long-term rate of return on plan assets, rate of increase in compensation levels and mortality rates.
 Leases Ind AS 116 defines a lease term as the non-cancellable period for which the lessee has the right to use the underlying asset including optional periods, when an entity is reasonably certain to exercise an option to extend (or not to terminate) a lease.
 The Company considers all relevant facts and circumstances that create an economic incentive for the lessee to exercise the option when determining the lease term.
 The option to extend the lease term are included in the lease term, if it is reasonably certain that the lessee will exercise the option.
 The Company reassess the option when significant events or changes in circumstances occur that are within the control of the lessee.